RESMIRNAIR/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

 # EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools

-Experiment -2
-Aim:
+# Aim:

 To design and implement a 2:1 multiplexer (MUX) circuit using Cadence EDA tools, analyse its functionality and performance, and understand the principles of digital logic dEsign, including schematic creation, layout design, and simulation.

-Tools Required:
+# Tools Required:
 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N
+# S C H E M A T I C  S I M U L A T I O N
-PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION Commands to get into Cadence
+# PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION

+``Commands to get into Cadence
 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh